Who’s Got Your Back?

 No one person can do everything.
 Okay, maybe you can.
 But it’s not a long term solution.

 Follow the lead of large corporations.
 A select board of directors offers insight regarding your best next move.
-Although you’re business is on a smaller scale, a collection of trusted people, similar to a mastermind group, does make a difference.
+Although you’re accounting firm is on a smaller scale, a collection of trusted people, similar to a mastermind group, does make a difference.

 You can either create your own inner circle of advisors or join an already formed mastermind group, like the one I offer.
 The purpose is to gain insight regarding your business growth.